spack/spack/lib/spack/docs/tutorial_buildsystems.rst

    :emphasize-lines: 29,30,32,33,37,39
    :linenos:

-Most packages using :code:`GNU Make` require a makefile to be edited.
-The :code:`MakefilePackage` subclass makes it easy to edit these makefiles by having an edit phase during the install process.
-Some packages may have a default makefile distributed with their system but these defaults may not satisfy a particular packager's needs.
+As we mentioned earlier, most packages using a :code:`Makefile` have hard-coded variables that must be edited.
+These variables are fine if you happen to not care about setup or types of compilers used but Spack is designed to work with any compiler.
+The :code:`MakefilePackage` subclass makes it easy to edit these :code:`Makefiles` by having an :code:`edit()` method that can be overridden.

-Let's take a look at the default makefile that :code:`Bowtie` provides.
+Let's take a look at the default :code:`Makefile` that :code:`Bowtie` provides.
 If we look inside, we see that :code:`CC` and :code:`CXX` point to our GNU
 compiler: